25 Things The Cruise Stewards Aren’t Telling You About Your Cruise Cabin

 Mike and Laura Travel contains affiliate links and is a member of the Amazon Services LLC Associates Program.
 If you make a purchase using one of our links, I may receive compensation at no extra cost to you.

-Most people spend weeks researching cruise itineraries and barely stop to think about the stateroom they’ll spend every night in.
-That’s understandable.
-The ports are more interesting to plan around.
+Most people spend weeks researching cruise itineraries and rarely stop to think about the room they’re getting.

 25. Your Cabin Has More Storage Than You Think

-The space under the bed on most cruise ships is substantial, and a lot of passengers never use it.
+The space under the bed on most cruise ships is substantial, and most passengers never use it or don’t know it exists.

-Some ships have pull-out drawers.
-Others have enough clearance to slide luggage underneath, which immediately opens up the closet for clothes.
+Some ships have pull-out drawers where you can put your clothes, and other ships have enough room under the bed to slide in luggage, which will open up the closet for more of your clothes.

-Add to that the shelf above the closet rod, the cabinet under the bathroom sink, and any ledge space above the bed.
-Take a quick look around when you first arrive, and you’ll find the cabin is a lot more functional than it seems at first.
+Take a quick look around when you first get to your room, and you’ll find your cabin is a lot more functional than it seems at first.
+Or at least that’s true for most cruise cabins (I can’t speak for them all).

 Tip: These are our favorite hooks; the strongest we’ve found so far!